Jacksadventure/Readme2artifacts/README.md

 Given a path to a repository README, the agent:
 1. Calls an LLM to produce a Dockerfile tailored to the project and provided specs.
-2. Builds the Docker image `my-vue`, runs it as container `my-vue`, and maps port `9528`.
+2. Builds a Docker image (auto-derived name), runs it as a container, and maps the auto-detected port (fallback 9528).
-3. Waits for readiness and runs `npx jest tests/unit/utils/validate.spec.js` inside the container.
+3. Waits for readiness and runs the auto-detected test command inside the container (e.g., npm run test:unit, npx jest tests/unit, npx vitest run).
 4. If the build/test fails, the agent:
    - Collects logs and error output.
    - Uses the LLM to refine the Dockerfile.